lens-protocol/LIPs/lens-open-algorithm-standards/contributing.md

 ## How to Contribute

-Everyone is welcome to contribute to the ML Open Standards by submitting Pull Requests (PRs) and utilizing the templates provided in each folder for suggesting new entities, models, and services.
+Everyone is welcome to contribute to the Lens Open Algorithm Standard by submitting Pull Requests (PRs) and utilizing the templates provided in each folder for suggesting new entities, models, and services.

 ### Entities